 Food Allergy Testing, through US Biotek

 NENH utilizes nutrition as a first-line treatment for reducing symptoms of inflammation.
-If you are not aware of which foods contribute to your symptoms, a food allergy panel to determine which foods irritate your immune system can be a good idea.
-The US Biotek food allergy panel checks for IgG antibodies to 96 common food allergens through a blood draw or a finger-stick.
+If you are not aware of which foods contribute to your symptoms, a food allergy panel to determine which foods irritate your immune system can be crucial.
+The US Biotek food allergy panel checks for antibodies to 96 common food allergens through a blood draw or a finger-stick.

-Other Functional Testing companies used by NENH include:
+Other Functional Testing Companies Used by NENH Include: